Rethinking the Multi Role Vehicle (Protected) Programme

 Towards a Land Equipment Industrial Strategy

 This article is not about a Land Equipment Strategy specifically, but a recast MRV-P programme could be a key part of it, providing benefits to both defence and UK research and industry.
 If those technology areas align with the Integrated Operating Concept then the synergies become self-evident.

-Industry is not a charity; without a design contract or a winnable competition there will be no design effort in industry.
+The industry is not a charity; without a design contract or a winnable competition, there will be no design effort in the industry.
 If we look back at the British Army’s vehicles of late, all of them bar Terrier and Foxhound have been adaptations of previous designs.
 Design authority should therefore rest with the MoD, forming a core design team inside the MoD, almost a return to the Establishments.

 Although mention of the Establishments was somewhat tongue in cheek, one aspect of their design approach does need to be central to this proposal, ‘systems thinking’.
 One example I always come back to when describing this is the Antar tank transporter had the same engine as the tanks it was designed to transport.
 Casting this concept forward means the MRV vehicles family would all use common engines and drive systems, air filtration systems, instrumentation and controls, suspension, steering, wheels and tyres.
 This is about more than administrative neatness, commonality provides benefits in maintenance training, spares inventory, diagnostic aids, even maintainer currency.
 Many of those common subsystems are made right here in the UK and so is the design and integration expertise, just take a look at some of the links below;

 And this is by no means an exhaustive list.

 To be realistic, if the future of British Army armoured vehicles is onshore integration and selective manufacture of other nation’s designs, protected vehicles should eschew this trend and aim for something wholly sovereign.

 Finding a Headline Concept for Multi-Role Vehicle